elysia090/Lab/docs/StoryD.md

 18.3.2 New scenes B..
 MUST use new scene_ids.
 18.3.3 All involved scenes MUST set provenance.op=“split_from”.
 18.3.4 provenance.parents MUST reference A@previous_commit.
-18.3.5 order_keys MUST reflect intended reading order.
+18.3.5 order_keys MUST reflect intended reading order and order.json MUST be updated.
 18.3.6 Split offsets are expressed as byte offsets into LF-normalized UTF-8 bytes of body_md:
 18.3.6.1 strictly increasing
 18.3.6.2 in range 1..len(body_bytes)-1